 She recast her disillusionment spell and wandered round the quidditch pitch’s edge.

 Ludo Bagman sat in the bottom row of the stands beside a witch dressed in official ministry robes.
 A sharp glint lurked in the witch’s eyes as they muttered together.

 Fleur gave the two of them a wide berth.

 A third person appeared from nowhere in front of her.

 She twisted round the rat-faced wizard and froze.

 He cocked his head, sniffing the air, his small, watery eyes darting all around and his long fingernails curling from his tattered sleeves like claws.

 Fleur wrinkled her nose as the reek of stale food and dirt reached her.
 Perhaps this is Argus Filch, the infamous squib caretaker.

 The wizard scuttled into the shadows of the red and gold painted section.

 Silence loomed in his absence.
-Every shadow held a hundred dark creatures, the posts jutted into the sky like the spires of Nurmengard, and eyes settled on her from the darkness beneath the pines at the pitch’s edge.
+Every shadow held a hundred dark creatures, the posts jutted into the sky like the spires of Nurmengard, and eyes settled on her from the darkness beneath the pines at the pitch’s edge where the wards ended.